 Clinical practice → academia → industry: Dr. Chen’s journey

-“My career aspiration has always been very clear: to help patients live longer, healthier lives so that they can spend more time with their families and the people they love,” Dr. Chen says.
+“My career aspiration has always been very clear: to help patients live longer, healthier lives so they can spend more time with their families and the people they love,” Dr. Chen says.

 It’s an aspiration that explains her journey from clinical practice to academia to industry—and like most sustaining visions of change, it has required courage and conviction born out of personal experiences.